OmiSoftNet/MVP-Template-iOS/README.md

 [OmiSoft](https://omisoft.net)

 ## License
-ARSightseeing is released under the MIT license.
+MVP-Template-iOS is released under the MIT license.
 See the [LICENSE](./LICENSE.md) for details.